Parkdean Resorts: 2015-current

 At the time, Parkdean stated to the press that the caravans are standalone and separate from each other with 70% privately owned, saying there is "no instruction or logic to evicting people who are enjoying the fresh air in their own space."
 People in multiple locations concerned that the parks staying open would place pressure on sparsely populated areas that are already struggling to obtain food supplies and that it would further spread the virus from metropolitan areas to remote rural areas that were poorly equipped to deal with it.
 On 23 March 2020, when the UK government announced a nationwide lockdown, the company closed its parks to the public, and announced plans to re-open to the public on 6 July.

 In 2021 and 2022, Parkdean announced a number of park investments, for a total of £140 million.
 The investment plan included "850 new caravans and lodges," and developments at 16 parks.
 At the time, Parkdean said advance bookings were at "record levels" and that it was recruiting over 7,000 seasonal workers.

 In the spring of 2021, Parkdean announced it would hire 6,500 seasonal staff for the summer.
 In early 2022, 13 different parks underwent some form of development, with Parkdean continuing to partner with brands such as Bear Grylls’ Survival Academy, Milkshake! and Nickelodeon.
 With its head office in Gosforth, Newcastle, Parkdean has 66 parks and a reported 3 million visitors per year.
 The company's holiday resorts include caravans, lodges, cabins, glamping and camping over 3,500 acres of land and 31,000 camping pitches.

+In May 2025, it was announced that the company was seeking to fundraise £250 million to grow its footprint in the UK.